 With so many web hosts to choose from and so much terminology to understand, choosing a hosting plan can seem a daunting task.
-When you begin doing research into what solution may be best for you and your organization, it can become easy to feel like you’re reading another language.
-But with such an important element of your business as your website, it’s something you don’t want to miss out on.
+When you begin doing research into what solution may be best for you and your business, it can become easy to feel like you’re reading another language.
+But with such an important element of your business as your website, it’s something you don’t want to just put off.
+That’s why we wrote this guide to help small business owners understand the different options for web hosting.

 What is website hosting?